 What has been done?

-A book was read through the following comprehension strategies: Questioning the author, Think Alouds, Question-Answer Relationship (find out more in the GROWE curriculum).
-A video which represent the book was made.
-Students agreed independently on the roles to be played.
+A book was read using the following comprehension strategies: Questioning the author, Think Alouds and Question-Answer Relationship (find out more in the GROWE curriculum).
+A video representing the book was created by the students.
+They agreed independently on the roles to be played.
 Everyone had a role and a character to play.
-They wrote a theatrical text to be performed, relating to the theme that is the subject of the comprehension, reflection and emotional awareness activities (such as friendship, love or the meaning of life), paying particular attention to the dialogues.
+They wrote a theatrical script to be performed, relating to the core thematic content explored through the comprehension, reflection and SEL activities (such as friendship, love and the meaning of life), paying particular attention to the dialogue.
 For writing the text the following strategies were used: Shared investigation (I-Search) and RAFT (find out more in the GROWE curriculum).